Members

 Graduate Students (M.S. and Ph.D.)

-Prospective students can apply through 1) the Genome and Systems Biology Program from National Taiwan University (https://ntugsb.ntu.edu.tw/Default.html) 2) the Graduate Program in Institute of Molecular and Cellular Biology from National Taiwan University (https://ntuclsimcb.ntu.edu.tw) or 3) the Taiwan International Graduate Program in Molecular and Cell Biology from Academia Sinica (https://www.imb.sinica.edu.tw/mcb/).
+Prospective students can apply through 1) the Genome and Systems Biology Program from National Taiwan University (https://ntugsb.ntu.edu.tw/Default.html), 2) the Graduate Program in the Institute of Molecular and Cellular Biology from National Taiwan University (https://ntuclsimcb.ntu.edu.tw), 3) the Taiwan International Graduate Program in Molecular and Cell Biology from Academia Sinica (https://www.imb.sinica.edu.tw/mcb/), 4) the Graduate Program in the Graduate Institute of Life Sciences of National Defense Medical Center (https://wwwndmc.ndmctsgh.edu.tw/uniten/100021/3195), and 5) the Graduate Program in the Department of Life Sciences National Central University (https://nculs.in.ncu.edu.tw/index.php/eng/).
 You are also welcome to contact Dr. Ting directly if you are interested in joining the lab.

 Undergraduate Students